- 1. Name of the medicinal product

 Paediatric populationThe safety and efficacy of Onglyza in children aged birth to < 18 years have not yet been established.
 No data are available.

-Method of administrationOnglyza can be taken with or without a meal at any time of the day.
+Method of administrationThe tablets can be taken with or without a meal at any time of the day.
+Tablets must not be split or cut.
 If a dose is missed, it should be taken as soon as the patient remembers.
 A double dose should not be taken on the same day.

 GeneralOnglyza should not be used in patients with type 1 diabetes mellitus or for the treatment of diabetic ketoacidosis.
 Onglyza is not a substitute for insulin in insulin-requiring patients.

 Renal impairmentA single dosage adjustment is recommended in patients with moderate or severe renal impairment.
-Saxagliptin should be used with caution in patients with severe renal impairment, and is not recommended for use in patients with end-stage renal disease (ESRD) requiring haemodialysis.
+Saxagliptin is not recommended for use in patients with end-stage renal disease (ESRD) requiring haemodialysis.
 Assessment of renal function is recommended prior to initiation of Onglyza, and, in keeping with routine care, renal assessment should be done periodically thereafter (see sections 4.2 and 5.2).

 Hepatic impairmentSaxagliptin should be used with caution in patients with moderate hepatic impairment, and is not recommended for use in patients with severe hepatic impairment (see section 4.2).